Ishikadev03/Computer-Network--Lab-Experiments/Experiment-8/Readme.md

 <h3>Step-by-step Procedure</h3>

-1. <h4>Topology Design:</h4> Designed a network topology including PCs, a Router, a Switch, and a Server.
+1. **Topology Design:** Designed a network topology including PCs, a Router, a Switch, and a Server.
-2. <h4>Static Configuration:</h4> Assigned static IPv4 and IPv6 addresses to the Server and Router interfaces.
+2. **<h4>Static Configuration:** Assigned static IPv4 and IPv6 addresses to the Server and Router interfaces.
-3. <h4>DHCP Setup:</h4> Accessed the Server's Services tab, enabled DHCP, and configured a pool with a range of IP addresses, subnet mask, and default gateway.
+3. **DHCP Setup:** Accessed the Server's Services tab, enabled DHCP, and configured a pool with a range of IP addresses, subnet mask, and default gateway.
-4. <h4>Client Configuration:</h4> Configured the PCs to acquire their IP addresses via DHCP instead of static entry.
+4. **Client Configuration:** Configured the PCs to acquire their IP addresses via DHCP instead of static entry.
-5. <h4>ARP Simulation:</h4> Opened the Command Prompt on PC0 and pinged PC1 to initiate an ARP request.
+5. **ARP Simulation:** Opened the Command Prompt on PC0 and pinged PC1 to initiate an ARP request.
 Switched to Simulation Mode to observe the ARP broadcast and the resulting MAC address resolution.
-6. <h4>Verification:</h4> Verified communication using both IPv4 and IPv6 ping commands to ensure end-to-end connectivity.
+6. **Verification:** Verified communication using both IPv4 and IPv6 ping commands to ensure end-to-end connectivity.

 <h2>Configuration Commands</h2>
-N/A (Configurations handled via GUI menus for PC interfaces and Server services).
+**N/A** (Configurations handled via GUI menus for PC interfaces and Server services).

 <h2>Observations / Results</h2>